MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-tenant-level-planning.md

 | Workspace administrators | PowerBIContentAdmins-Topic@Org.com | Is this (preferably) a group?
 Or at least 2 administrators? |
 | Person submitting the request | Name@Org.com | |

 The above includes the minimum amount of information required to set up a workspace initially.
 However, it doesn't include all configuration items.
 In most cases, the primary workspace administrator will take responsibility for the remaining setup once the workspace has been created.
-These [workspace settings](#workspace-settings) are discussed later in this article.
+These [workspace settings](powerbi-implementation-planning-workspaces-workspace-level-planning.md#workspace-settings) are described in the next article.

 There are a lot of technology options for creating a form to capture the information needed from a user.
 [Microsoft Power Apps](/power-apps/powerapps-overview) is another tool within [Microsoft Power Platform](https://powerplatform.microsoft.com/) suite of products.
 It's a low-code software option that's ideal for building simple web-based forms and applications.
 The technology you choose to use for creating a web-based form depends upon who will be responsible for creating and maintaining the form.